scottpetrovic/krita-org-hugo/content/en/posts/2018/interview-with-christopher.md

 ### How did you find out about Krita?

 A friend of mine back East who is really into Open Source does digital painting from time to time.
 He knew I was dissatisfied with Painter X and CS so he recommended Krita.
 Painter wasn't particularly intuitive and CS, while OK, I wanted something different.
 Just because something is popular doesn't mean it's the right fit for everyone.
 So then I asked him where I could get Krita.
-He said to me “Open Source.
+He said to me "Open Source.
 Just download it.
-From their site”.
-I was like “it couldn't be that simple”.
+From their site".
+I was like "it couldn't be that simple".
 But it was.
 I installed it and I was hooked.

 ### ![](images/Stesia.png)